-- Uncollected homework this will be set from problems at the end of each chapter in the textbook each class. - Collected homework these will be worksheets with more challenging questions which you will have at least 5 days to work on; they count toward your grade.
+• Uncollected homework - this will be set from problems at the end of each chapter in the textbook on a nightly basis.

+• Collected homework - these will be worksheets with more challenging questions which you will have at least 5 days to work on; they count toward your grade.

-Uncollected Homework
+3.1 Uncollected Homework

 This homework will not count towards your grade, however, it is very important to do this homework as part of your study!
 This will make concrete the ideas discussed in the lectures by allowing you to apply them immediately.
 I will try to set almost exclusively problems that have answers in the back of the textbook.
 If you have difficulty with the homework you can come to office hours, ask me just before or after a lecture, work together with other students, or go to the Math and Science Tutorial Center (Student Success Center).
-Doing these problems will help you prepare for the quizzes and tests.
+Doing these problems will help you prepare for the tests.